-LMI is paid when your loan is settled and generally does not affect your interest rate but can affect your home loan repayments as it can be added (or capitalised) to the loan which means you don’t need to pay for it up front.
+LMI is paid when your loan is settled and generally does not affect your interest rate but can affect your home loan repayments as it can be added (or capitalised) to the loan, meaning you don’t need to pay for it upfront.

 Why do you need Lenders Mortgage Insurance?

-Banks require lenders mortgage insurance for high-risk loans, for example borrowing a high percentage of the property value and when you have a lower deposit.
+Banks require lenders mortgage insurance for high-risk loans such as borrowing a high percentage of the property value or when you have a lower deposit.

-As a general guide when lending over 80% of the property value (also known as loan to value ratio) the lender’s mortgage insurance will become applicable.
+As a general guide, the lender’s mortgage insurance will become applicable when lending over 80% of the property value (also known as loan-to-value ratio).

 You’ll pay LMI if you have less than a 20% deposit.

-The premium charged by the insurer varies depending on the loan amount and the property value.
+The premium the insurer charges varies depending on the loan amount and the property value.

-Around 20 per cent of the home loans in Australia get LMI coverage, but still, not many buyers are aware of what it actually is and why is it charged by a lender.
+Around 20% of home loans in Australia get LMI coverage, but still, only a few buyers are aware of what it actually is and why the lender charges it.

 Lender’s mortgage insurance or LMI is a type of insurance that provides protection to a lender (home loan providers and banks) against any risk of default by the borrower.
 Some borrowers have a misconception that they pay this for their own protection.

-One study has shown that 40 per cent of the people do not know what lender’s mortgage insurance is.
+One study has shown that 40% of people do not know what lender’s mortgage insurance is.

-2018 white paper by Mortgage Choice and Core Data’s Evolving Great Australian Dream showed that 42 percent of 1000+ respondents did not know what LMI is, whereas, 32 percent saying that they need it to purchase a house.
-18 percent of the respondents believed that it is designed to safeguard both buyers and sellers, 8 percent said that it protects borrowers, whereas, only 32 percent knew exactly why they needed this insurance.
+2018 white paper by Mortgage Choice and Core Data’s Evolving Great Australian Dream showed that 42%of 1000+ respondents did not know what LMI is.32% said that they need it to purchase a house.
+18%of the respondents believed that it is designed to safeguard both buyers and sellers, 8% said that it protects borrowers and only 32%knew exactly why they needed this insurance.

 What are the benefits of Lenders Mortgage Insurance?

-LMI can be quite useful when property values are rising because an additional year in the real estate market can be translated into an increase in the home equity level, which will cover the cost of the lender’s mortgage insurance.
+LMI can be quite useful, especially when property values are rising, because if you own your property for just a year, your home equity level increases and this will cover the cost of the lender’s mortgage insurance.

-It allows you to get into the property market with a lower deposit, like having less than 20% of the property value and means you can get in sooner rather than having to wait and save up a big deposit.
+It allows you to get into the property market with a lower deposit, like less than 20% of the property value, which means you can get in sooner rather than having to wait and save up a big deposit.